-According to the map as of now, we should be expecting peak leaf-peeping to take place around October 26, 2020.
+According to the map as of now, we should be expecting peak leaf-peeping to take place around October 18 to October 25 for 2021.
 Of course, as we get closer to fall the predictions may change.
 For updates go here.

 Maryland Department of Natural Resources also puts out a fall foliage report annually around September.